hurchalla/factoring/README.md

 ### With CMake

-If you have your own CMake project and you want to add this factoring library, then clone this git repository to a folder on your system named 'factoring' (or another name if you prefer).
+If you have your own CMake project and you wish to add this factoring library, then clone this git repository to a folder on your system named 'factoring' (or another name if you prefer).
 In your project's CMakeLists.txt file, add the line:
 add_subdirectory(factoring  PATH_TO_THIS_CLONED_FACTORING_REPOSITORY/factoring)

 For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.